CheesyTot/AzureTables.SimpleIndex/README.md

 # AzureTables.SimpleIndex
-### A simple way to do (pseudo) secondary indexes in Azure Table Storage.
+### A simple way to accomplish secondary indexing in Azure Table Storage.
-#### AzureTables.SimpleIndex is simple, not just because it's easy to use, but also in terms of its implementation and data readability.
+*This README assumes a basic working knowledge of Azure Table Storage.
+Please start by reading [The Microsoft Docs](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview)